sergey041963/c4d-xpresso-effector/README.md

 other stuff to make it a commercial plugin so I am releasing the (bad) source code to the public under Apache License v2.

+To understand how the plugin works, check the files in the "examples" folder!

 __Features__

 - MoGraph XPresso Effector - drive clones via XPresso